 This decision is being implemented, and was reviewed in full when the TRIPS Council met in November 2003.
 Since then, developed country members have submitted new reports every third year and updates of these reports in the intervening years.

-At the same time, various decisions under TRIPS have raised the question of technology transfer and reiterated the commitment to implement Article 66.2, such as the 2003 and 2005 decisions on TRIPS and Public Health.
+At the same time, various decisions under the TRIPS Agreement have raised the question of technology transfer and reiterated the commitment to implement Article 66.2, such as the 2003 and 2005 decisions on TRIPS and Public Health.

 Additionally, climate change negotiators have been discussing the link between technology transfer and the TRIPS Agreement.
 Read more about climate change and TRIPS.